 Customized pattern for Beards

 Another common request was guys (or their partners) who wanted to accommodate a beard inside their masks, to be safer than with a mask on top of the beard.
-For the Hybrid Beard Mask, two segments that fold into a fourth pleat are added the bottom, and as far as I can tell from pictures, they shape smoothly around the bearded chin!
-Even longer beards can be comfortably worn in the bottom pleat. – Big thanks to Gelo for trying out this modification!
+For the Hybrid Beard Mask, two segments that fold into a third pleat are added the bottom, and as far as I can tell from pictures, they shape very smoothly around the bearded chin!
+Even longer beards can be comfortably worn in the bottom pleat, and unlike attached beard pouches, the rounded Hybrid Beard Mask fits as gapless as a beard mask possibly could. – Big thanks to Gelo for trying out this modification!

 Templates for adapting the width to face shapes